CITF-Malaysia/citf-public/CONTRIB.md

 2) To have similar fields from `vaxreg_state.csv` in `vax_state.csv` - this will help to compare the registration and vaccination data.
 3) List of PPVs by state, including location name, lat/lon, and address.
 4) Breakdown of daily vaccinations by program, i.e. under PICK, SelVax, PIKAS, or others.
+5) Daily number of Covid-19 tests done number of tests returned positive.
+If possible testing data by state as well.
+To calculate positivity rate for a more accurate view of the pandemic.
 ---

 # Share your work!